 Port Welshpool is a scenic coastal town located between the dairying community of Toora and historic Port Albert.
-The Strzelecki Ranges are to the north of town, while Wilsons Promontory is around an hour by road away.
+The Strzelecki Ranges are to the north of town, while Wilsons Promontory is within an hour by road.

 Lewis Street runs parallel to the town's main beach, separated from the coast by a flat grassy foreshore with walking tracks, picnic facilities and a playground.

 At the western end of Lewis Street is Long Jetty which is 800 metres in length.
 Originally built in 1938 and completely restored in 2018 with a concrete deck, it features fishing stations, an old winch shed, the historic Broman diving bell and interpretive signage about the history of the jetty.

 Port Welshpool's small commercial centre is located towards the eastern end of Lewis Street and consists of a hotel and general store.
 Directly across the road is the town's wharf area which is a base for a tourist cruise service to Wilsons Promontory, ocean fishing vessels and some cargo boats which operate between Tasmania and the Gippsland coast.